edenspiekermann-amsterdam/es-corresponding-models/docs/fetching-data.md

 ## Model data fetching

-Optionally a model can just like a layout, define a `static query` on the layout class to prefetch data.
+Optionally a model can, just like a layout, define a `static query` on the layout class to prefetch data.
 The response is also stored in the `StoreContext` with the model modelName as key.